Mumford High School

 Samuel C. Mumford High School is a public high school located on the near-northwest side of Detroit, Michigan.
-It was operated by the Detroit Public Schools, and had been operated by the Education Achievement Authority of Michigan (EAA).
+It was operated by the Detroit Public Schools Community District, and had been operated by the Education Achievement Authority of Michigan (EAA).
 DPS re-assumed control of Mumford High in fall 2017.

 History

 Following war-delayed construction, Mumford High opened in September 1952; a time when large segments of Detroit's Jewish-American population had already begun an inexorable movement toward the suburban communities of Oakland County.
 Mumford's architectural profile featured imported powder blue limestone block and exquisite Art Deco styling similar to other Detroit high schools.
 During much of the 1950s and early 1960s, Mumford High served a predominantly Jewish student population.

 The original building was demolished during the summer of 2012.
 A new building was constructed at the same Wyoming Avenue address and opened in August, 2012.

 It was named after Detroit School Board member and Detroit Edison treasurer Samuel C. Mumford.

 When it was operated by Detroit Public Schools (DPS), communities within Mumford's attendance zone included Palmer Park, Palmer Woods and Sherwood Forest.

 In 2015 the United States Department of Justice charged former EAA-era principal Kenyetta "K.C."
 Wilbourn-Snapp with bribery and conspiracy charges.
 Wilbourn, who had been principal of Mumford and Denby High School, agreed to plead guilty as part of a plea bargain.
 She pleaded guilty to tax evasion and accepting a $58,000 bribe.